-Authorize issuance of a General Lease - Recreational and Protective Structure Use to the Applicant beginning June 24, 2018, for a term of 10 years, for the continued use and maintenance of an existing floating boat dock, one piling, gangway, dolphin, and bank protection, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; consideration for the floating boat dock, one piling, gangway, and dolphin: \$219 per year, with an annual Consumer Price Index adjustment; consideration for the bank protection: the public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- 1. Authorize acceptance of compensation in the amount of \$623 for unauthorized occupation of State lands for the period beginning May 31, 2013, through August 22, 2019. - 2.
+Authorize issuance of a General Lease Recreational and Protective Structure Use to the Applicant beginning August 23, 2019, for a term of 10 years, for the continued use and maintenance of two existing pilings and bank protection, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$140, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.